-The 2023 United Nations High-Level Meeting (UN HLM) on Tuberculosis is fast approaching, and we are pleased to announce that the date has been fixed for 22 September 2023.
-As a part of the United Nations General Assembly (UNGA), the HLM will take place in New York, bringing together global leaders, policymakers, affected communities, civil society organizations, and other stakeholders to accelerate progress towards ending the TB epidemic.
+The 2023 United Nations High-Level Meeting (UN HLM) on Tuberculosis was held on 22 September 2023.
+As a part of the United Nations General Assembly (UNGA), the HLM will took place in New York, bringing together global leaders, policymakers, affected communities, civil society organizations, and other stakeholders to accelerate progress towards ending the TB epidemic.
 The multistakeholder hearing on Tuberculosis took place on 8 May 2023.

 Join the TB Civil Society List Serv Here